 New Zealand has three official languages, English, Māori and sign language.
 Māori became an official language in 1987.
 New Zealand sign language became a third official language in April 2006.

 Although church and state are separate in New Zealand, Easter and Christmas are observed as holidays.
-Secular holidays include Labour Day, Queen’s Birthday and the anniversary days of the various provinces, held on or close to the founding dates of each province.
+Secular holidays include Labour Day, Queen’s Birthday and the anniversary days of the various provinces, held on or close to the founding dates of each settlement.

 New Zealand’s most handsome shellfish, the pāua (Haliotis iris – related to the abalone of the northern Pacific), was important in the traditional Māori diet.
 It is now more widely popular, and its flesh is a valuable export.
 The lustrous inner shell, with opalescent greens and blues, is of cultural significance.
 Māori applied it as decoration (often for the eyes of carved figures on meeting houses), and it is also used in souvenirs and in fine jewellery.